nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## **Commands**

 This section covers how to use each command in detail.
-You may wish to refer to the [Parameter](#parameter) section to view the constraints for each parameter.
+You can refer to the [Parameter](#parameter) section to view the constraints for each parameter.

-### Contact commands
+### Contact Commands

 #### Adding a contact: `add_contact`